MirjamC/xml-workshop/_sources/10_tei_BS.md

 The XML file does not contain any namespaces.
 ````

-## Extract the complete content of the book from the tei file
+## Extract the complete content of the book from the TEI file

 There are a lot of elements containing the data.
 One option is to print the whole XML.
 This way no content will be missed and all possible text is extracted.